|

 except that the action is performed atomically.

-The ValueHolder can be retrieved by calling the get method with a key that is equal to the original key.
+The ValueHolder can be retrieved by calling the get method

-key - key with which the specified value is to be associated
+key - key with which the specified value is to be associatedvalue - value to be associated with the specified key

-the ValueHolder to which the specified key was previously mapped, or null if no such mapping existed or the mapping was expired
+which the specified key was previously mapped, or null if no such mapping existed or the mapping was expired

 java.lang.NullPointerException - if any of the arguments is null